espressif/arduino-esp32/docs/source/guides/docs_contributing.rst

 Common
 ******

 In this folder, you can add all common information used in several different places.
-This helps to maintain the documentation easily maintainable.
+This helps to make documentation easily maintainable.

 Guides